alconley/ACHist/README.md

 - Gaussian peak fitting with the ability to add region, peak, and background markers.
 - Store and load fitted results for later analysis.
 - Extensive keybindings for user interaction.
+- Create a cut on a 2D histogram

 ## Contributing